Enterprise-CMCS/macpro-onemac/services/ui-src/README.md

 We have a suite of [OneMAC test users](https://qmacbis.atlassian.net/wiki/spaces/MACPRO/pages/2446852097/oneMAC+Test+Users) for the DEV environment that you can use for all feature branches and the `develop` branch, including when running the application locally.
 If you are unable to access the Confluence page, see a teammate for help!

-The password for all test users is `Passw0rd!`

 > **NOTE:** These users are not available for use in the `master` or `production` branch environments.

 ### Dynamic developer emails